Cadwallader Colden: Slavery

 In 1721, he further ventured to purchase three slaves.
-Writing to a Dr. Home on 7 December, Colden asked him to 'Please to buy mee two negro men about eighteen years of age[.]
+Writing to a Dr. Home on 7 December, Colden asked him to "Please to buy mee two negro men about eighteen years of age[.]
 I designe them for Labour & would have them strong & well made[.]
-Please likewise to buy mee a negro Girl of about thirteen years old[...] my wife has told you that she designes her Cheifly to keep the children & to sow & theirfore would have her Likely & one that appears to be good natured.'
-This letter shows that Colden's wife, Alice Chrystie Colden, was also directing this purchase, and he further stipulated that she take on the 'risque' for one of the three enslaved people, in order to save on import fees ('that wee may have the Less trouble with the duty').
+Please likewise to buy mee a negro Girl of about thirteen years old[...] my wife has told you that she designes her Chiefly to keep the children & to sow & theirfore would have her Likely & one that appears to be good natured."
+This letter shows that Colden's wife, Alice Chrystie Colden, was also directing this purchase, and he further stipulated that she take on the "risque" for one of the three enslaved people, in order to save on import fees ("that wee may have the Less trouble with the duty").

 Personal life

 In November 1715, while visiting Scotland, Colden married Alice Chrystie of Kelso; together they had ten children, including: